-This new focus area will ensure that the WRC understands all the elements of the water knowledge cycle in the South African water sector.
-This functional area focuses on researching various elements, drivers and trends affecting the dynamics of the water-centred knowledge cycle, from issues related to research capacity and overall funding of research by the sector, to the effectiveness of research and its impact on policy and technology used by the sector.
-In the long-term this functional area may also provide advice regarding sector needs and global trends, i.e., foresight and scenario studies.
+This KSA focuses on researching various elements, drivers and trends affecting the dynamics of the water-centred knowledge cycle, from issues related to research capacity and overall funding of research by the sector to the effectiveness of research and its impact on policy and technology used by the sector.
+In the long-term this functional area may also provide the advice regarding sector needs and global trends, i.e., foresight and scenario studies.